Research Output per year

 Personal information

-I am an associate professor of the Section of History of Science at the Vrije Universiteit Amsterdam and I was an honorary professor at the Centre for Science Studies at Aarhus University in Denmark.
-I teach history of science courses to science undergraduates and graduates.
-I am the editor of Centaurus, the Official Journal of the European Society for the History of Science and head of the VU-wide Stevin Centre for History of Science and Humanities (http://stevincentre.com/).
+I am a retired associate professor of the Section of History of Science at the Vrije Universiteit Amsterdam and I was an honorary professor at the Centre for Science Studies at Aarhus University in Denmark.
+I taught history of science courses to science undergraduates and graduates.
+I was the editor of Centaurus, the Official Journal of the European Society for the History of Science and head of the VU-wide Stevin Centre for History of Science and Humanities (http://stevincentre.com/).

 Research